abe-winter/automigrate/burndown.md

 * [x] automig\_sqlite command
 * [ ] run some of the schema transformations on a sqlite db in test

+### 0.1.2

+* [ ] keep glob string in history; changing glob should be an intentional thing, not an accident. glob should only be in `init`, reuse in update

 ### 0.2.0

 * [ ] `.manualmig.yml` skip section for skipping bad migrations that need to be opaque (THIS IS TOP PRIORITY FOR 0.2)